TUDelft-IN4303-2014/assignments/milestone2-analysis/day6.md

 You should follow this pattern to provide custom error messages for all unresolved class references, field references and variable references.

+#### Duplicates and Hiding

+Constraints on duplicate or hiding declarations can also be specified with `nabl-constraint(|ctx)` rules.
+However, in these cases you cannot match existing tasks but need to create your own ones.
+The following library strategies might be useful:

+* `nabl-lookup-local(|ctx)` creates a resolution task that searches for a name in the same (local) scope.
+  This strategy needs to be applied to a binding instance of a name.
+* `nabl-lookup-lexical(|ctx)` creates a resolution task that searches for a name in the local and surrounding (lexical) scope.
+  This strategy needs to be applied to a binding instance of a name.
+* `nabl-lookup-lexical(|ctx, ns)` does the same as above, but considers names in namespace `ns`.
+  You need to pass a term for the namespace of interest here.
+Constructor for such terms are generated from your name binding specification.
+* `task-create-error-on-success(|ctx, task, msg)` creates an error message `msg`, if `task` has one or more solutions.
+* `task-create-error-on-multiple(|ctx, task, msg)` creates an error message `msg`, if `task` has more than one solution.
+* `task-create-warning-on-failure`, `task-create-warning-on-success` and `task-create-warning-on-multiple` are variants for warnings instead of errors.